Combined Assessment:

 The A.D.I.-R. places particular emphasis on traits that were evident early in life.
 This is important because diagnostic frameworks such as the D.S.M.-5 require evidence that autistic traits emerged during early development—even if they only became more noticeable, or were understood differently, as the child matured.
 Clarifying these early patterns helps to differentiate autism from later-developing anxiety, trauma-related responses, or compensatory behaviours.

-• If indicators of possible co-occurring A.D.H.D. are identified, this will be discussed in consultation with parents or caregivers.
+• If indicators of possible co-occurring A.D.H.D. are identified, this will be discussed in consultation with parents or caregivers during the A.D.I.-R. appointment.
 For children and adolescents with low to moderate support needs, a combined A.D.H.D. assessment can be carried out as part of the current process.
 In many cases, developing a clearer understanding of the young person’s neurodevelopmental profile—along with appropriate educational accommodations—may be sufficient to meet their current needs without requiring referral to Child and Adolescent Mental Health Services (C.A.M.H.S.).

 However, where moderate to significant challenges are reported or observed—particularly where daily functioning or emotional regulation is impacted across environments—families will be advised to seek a G.P.-led referral to C.A.M.H.S. for further multidisciplinary assessment and support.